-For routine claim follow-up, providers may use the Provider Inquiry Spreadsheet, available in the Medi-Cal Provider Library.
-Use this spreadsheet for resubmission of contested claims with missing information (requested individual claim documents), submission of corrected billing (additional charges previously not submitted), inquiries regarding claim status and payment calculation clarification, and assistance in determining member responsibility.
+For routine claim follow-up, providers may contact the Provider Services Department.
+Providers may use the following claims addresses for resubmission of contested claims with missing information (requested individual claim documents), submission of corrected claims (additional charges previously not submitted), submission of a new claim, or submission of provider appeals.